adjaythakoerdien/markdown-docs-python/md/gnu-stow.md

 ## Directory structure:
 Make a new directory to store your `config files` in a central place.
 My directory is called `dotfiles`.
 In this directory you can make a new directory for the type of config file you want to store.
 In the e example below I've used `nvim` as an example.
 In tha new directory you build up the directory structure of the original config file location.
-You'll understand later wht we do it like this.
+You'll understand later why we do it like this.

 > ~/dotfiles/nvim/.config/nvim/